lyfar/awa-docs/docs/features/push-notification-settings.md

 <FeatureSummary />

 ## Narrative
-Push Notification Settings empower practitioners to choose the rhythms that serve them.
-Users can enable categories—practice reminders, pulse alerts, profile updates—and silence those that do not resonate.
-Transparent descriptions keep the experience mindful, not noisy.
+Push Notification Settings let practitioners choose the rhythms that serve them.
+Users can enable categories such as practice reminders, pulse alerts, and profile updates while silencing ones that do not fit.

-The configuration syncs across devices and honors GDPR consent, ensuring users remain in control of how AWATERRA reaches out.
+Transparent descriptions and synced preferences across devices keep communication mindful and aligned with consent.

 ## Interaction Blueprint
 1. Surface settings entry points from Profile and contextual nudges.